 You’re probably most familiar with malware from its regular appearances in the news, typically in relation to big organisations falling victim to it.
-Just this year, Europe’s largest forensic provider, Eurofins, paid an undisclosed fee to access their system following a malware attack.
+Just last year, computing giant Nvidia were the victims of a ransomware attack that exposed its data to the world, costing the firm untold sums.

 But do you really know what malware is?
 Join us as we dig into what malware is, the types of malware, how to spot malware and how to prevent malware on your home or work network.

-Malware (a contraction of malicious software) is a term used to describe any kind of software that does unwanted things on your computer or device.
+Malware (a contraction of malicious software) is a term used to describe any software that does unwanted things on your computer or device.
+It can take many forms, from viruses and worms to Trojan horses and ransomware, and can be spread through various means, including email attachments, malicious websites, and infected storage devices.

 These nasties can include slowing your CPU, performing tasks of their own or locking your computer down and demanding a ransom.
-Some are also capable of tracking your activities and stealing your sensitive data, such as passwords and files.
+Some can also track your activities and steal sensitive data, such as passwords and files.

 Some variations of malware are:

-Worms are a particularly common form of malware that spread via vulnerabilities in operating systems.
+Worms are a particularly common form of malware that spreads via operating system vulnerabilities.
 The most common way that a worm does its damage is by overloading web servers and using up bandwidth.

 They are also capable of carrying ‘payloads’, which are bits of code included to commit certain actions, such as creating botnets, stealing data or deleting files.